ToolJet/ToolJet/docs/versioned_docs/version-2.2.0/widgets/code-editor.md

 | Variables      | Description |
 | ----------- | ----------- |
 | value | This variable holds the value whenever the user inputs anything on the code-editor .
 You can access the value dynamically using JS: `{{components.codeeditor1.value}}`|

-## Component specific actions (CSA)

-There are currently no CSA (Component-Specific Actions) implemented to regulate or control the component.